 Toms, Acoustic Guitar, and More

 The 013 FETs make great tom mics because of their balanced, low end, accurate transient response, and off-axis rejection.
-In this video, Ryan Earnhardt shows three examples of unexpected places that the 013 FETs shine including on toms.
+In his recent video, Ryan Earnhardt shows three examples of unexpected places that the 013 FETs shine including on toms.

 When you’re looking for a versatile mic that can be used on almost anything, 013 Series microphones are a great choice because they benefit from having the best characteristics of both LDCs and SDCs.